Why Your Business Interruption Insurance May Cover Claims for Lost Profits and Ongoing Expenses Arising from the COVID-19 Stay at Home Order

 What if I Told You There Was?

-Now, you may have heard from the media, or your insurance agent, or an adjuster, that your policy doesn’t cover business income loss from this pandemic.
+Now, you may have heard from the media, your insurance agent, or an adjuster that your policy doesn’t cover business income loss from this pandemic.
 And that might be true.
 In 2006, many insurers did incorporate “virus” exclusions into their policies.
 But many insurers did not.
 And those that did may not have done so in an effective way.
 Consequently, the only way to be sure is to conduct a careful analysis of the policy’s terms.

 The lawyers at Ogborn Mihm are prepared to help you determine whether your policy may provide coverage for your business losses.
 If it does, we’re prepared to help you make your business interruption claim.
 Contact us (303) 592-5900 today for more information.